 2 heads cloves of garlic

-- Chop the bacon into small cubes and cook it in an iron cauldron or pot with melted lard or oil until the fat renders and the bacon caramelizes.
+- Chop bacon into small cubes and cook in an iron cauldron or pot with melted lard or oil until the fat renders and the bacon caramelizes.

-- Peel the potatoes and slice them into thin disks.
+- Peel potatoes and slice into thin disks.
 Add these to the rendered bacon fat.